pearsonca/scala-commsim/index.md

 This caught member in turn implicates the associated community.

 Our approach applies a packaged community detection method (from the R package [`igraph`][igraph], the `fastgreedy.community` method) designed for fast run times against [large networks][clauset2004finding] without requiring criteria like community number or size.
-Briefly, this method is *divisive*: it discovers communities by edge deletions - edge betweeness is iteratively recalculated, and the most between edge is removed.
-This removal process can continue until no graph is left, forming a dendrogram, which is then evaluated for maximal modularity to choose the appropriate community division.
+Briefly, this method is *agglomerative*: it discovers communities by initially treating all vertices as separate communities, then iteratively combining them based on the best change in modularity (either great increase or least decrease).
+This continues until there is only one community, which provides a process dendrogram.
+That dendrogram is then cut at the maximum modularity to choose the appropriate community division.

 Other approaches rely on detecting particular network signatures, which assumes accurate understanding of the organization structure